GCinellu/crypto_market_prediction_game/README.md

 This is my idea for this project:

-* Being able to authenticate and create an account on the platform.
-I will use Devise until I might split it in client/api
+* Being able to authenticate and create an account on the platform. ~~I will use Devise until I might split it in client/api~~ I ditched Device and created a custom JsonWebToken module to handle JWT encoding/decoding.

 * For each coin, the user should be able to create predictions based on:
     * How much a coin will go up